JewelPaul/CHAT-APPLICATION/README.md

 If you experience connection issues:

+1. If you see "Connection error: Unknown error" messages, use the "Retry Connection" button
-1. Make sure both users are online and have the application open
+2. Make sure both users are online and have the application open
-2. Verify that the unique codes are entered correctly
+3. Verify that the unique codes are entered correctly
-3. Try refreshing the page and generating a new code
+4. Try refreshing the page and generating a new code
-4. Check if your network allows WebSocket connections
+5. Check if your network allows WebSocket connections
-5. If using a VPN, try disabling it temporarily
+6. If using a VPN, try disabling it temporarily
+7. Ensure the Socket.io server is running and accessible

+### Fixing "Connection error: Unknown error"

+This application includes enhanced error handling and automatic reconnection features.
+If you encounter connection errors:

+1. Click the "Retry Connection" button that appears with the error message
+2. Check your internet connection
+3. If the error persists, try refreshing the page
+4. For server deployment issues, make sure the Socket.io server URL in `js/connection-handler.js` is correctly set

 ## License